-5.01 After having consulted the Child Health Advisory Committee and the State Board of Health, the State Board of Education shall promulgate appropriate rules and regulations to ensure that nutrition and physical activity standards

-5.02 Every school district shall:
+- 5.01 After having consulted the Child Health Advisory Committee and the State Board of Health, the State Board of Education shall promulgate appropriate rules and regulations to ensure that nutrition and physical activity standards and body mass index for age assessment protocols are implemented to provide students with the skills, opportunities, and encouragement to adopt healthy lifestyles. - 5.02 Every school district shall:

-- 5.02.1 Prohibit for elementary school students in-school access to vending machines offering food and beverages; - 5.02.2 Require schools to include as part of the annual report to parents and the community the amounts and specific sources of funds received and expenditures made from competitive food and beverage contracts; - 5.02.3 Beginning with kindergarten and then in even-numbered grades, require schools to include as a part of a student health report to parents a body mass index percentile by age for each student; and - 5.02.4 Permit any parent to refuse to have his or her child's body mass index percentile for age assessed and reported, by providing a written refusal to the school. - 5.02.5 Students in grades eleven through twelve (11-12) are exempt from any policy or requirement of a public school or the state for measuring or reporting body mass index.

-5.03 The Department of Education shall:

-- 5.03.1 Begin the implementation of standards developed by the committee and approved by the Department of Education; and - 5.03.2 Annually monitor and evaluate the implementation and effectiveness of the nutrition and physical activity standards.
+- 5.02.1 Prohibit for elementary school students in-school access to vending machines offering food and beverages; - 5.02.2 Require schools to include as part of the annual report to the parents and the community the amounts and specific sources of funds received and expenditures made from the competitive food and beverage contracts; - 5.02.3 Beginning with kindergarten and then in even-numbered grades, require schools to include as a part of a student health report to parents a body mass index percentile by age for each student; and - 5.02.4 Permit any parent to refuse to have his or her child's body mass index percentile for age assessed and reported, by providing written refusal to the school. - 5.02.5 Students in grades eleven through twelve (11-12) are exempt from any policy or requirement of a public school or the state for measuring or reporting body mass index. - 5.03 The Department of Education shall: - 5.03.1 Begin the implementation of standards developed by the committee and approved by the Department of Education; and - 5.03.2 Annually monitor and evaluate the implementation and effectiveness of the nutrition and physical activity standards.

-46.0 SCHOOL NUTRITION AND PHYSICAL ACTIVITY ADVISORY COMMITTEE
+6.0 SCHOOL NUTRITION AND PHYSICAL ACTIVITY ADVISORY COMMITTEE